-- 1. To document the habitats, metabolic activities, genetic composition and biomass of microbial communities in subseafloor sediment with very low total activity. - 2.
-To test how oceanographic factors (such as surface ocean productivity, sedimentation rate, and distance from shore) control variation in sedimentary habitats, activities and communities from gyre center to gyre margin. - 3.
-To quantify the extent to which subseafloor microbial communities of this region may be supplied with electron donors (food) by water radiolysis, a process independent of the surface photosynthetic world. - 4.
-To determine how basement habitats, potential activities and, if measurable, microbial communities vary with crust age and hydrologic regime (from ridge crest to abyssal plain).
+- To document the habitats, metabolic activities, genetic composition and biomass of microbial communities in subseafloor sediment with very low total activity. - To test how oceanographic factors (such as surface ocean productivity, sedimentation rate, and distance from shore) control variation in sedimentary habitats, activities and community compositions from gyre center to gyre margin. - To quantify the extent to which subseafloor microbial communities of this region may be supplied with electron donors (energy sources) by water radiolysis, a process independent of the surface photosynthetic world. - To determine how basement habitats, potential activities and, if measurable, microbial communities vary with crust age and hydrologic regime (from ridge crest to abyssal plain).